 DNA for genealogy: where to test

-The next three posts deal with the practicalities of making the autosomal DNA testing work for you.
+Part 2: The practicalities of making the autosomal DNA testing work for you.

 So your DNA results are in?
 What now?